nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform.md

 ---
 {{! excerpt}}

-This tutorial will guide you on a tour to discover the Nuxeo Platform and its features through its APIs.
+This tutorial will guide you on a tour of the Nuxeo Platform and its features through its APIs.

 {{! /excerpt}}

 {{! &nbsp;Your content here... }}

-This tutorial is composed of the following steps:
+The tutorial is composed of the following steps:

 1.[Setting up Your Nuxeo Environment]({{page page='setting-up-your-nuxeo-environment'}})
     {{{excerpt 'Setting up Your Nuxeo Environment'}}}